rajashree23/EHR-1/README.md

 ### Problem Statement

 EHR generally contain highly-sensitive and critical data related to patients, which is frequently shared among clinicians, radiologists, healthcare providers, pharmacists, and researchers, for effective diagnosis and treatment.
-Hence may use blockchain technology for accessing and managing the privacy and security of patient data and history in clinical practices.
+Hence, we may use blockchain technology for accessing and managing the privacy and security of patient data and history in clinical practices.

 ### Solution